cogitogroupltd/tekton-helm-chart/examples/tekton-kaniko-build-deploy/README.md

 - Deploy Tekton pipeline helm chart (NOTE: replace credentials)

+NOTE:

-Ignore `github_token` if you are planning to manually trigger builds, see below for setting up Triggers `Run a pipeline via Trigger (requires additional configuration)`
+- Ignore `github_token` if you are planning to manually trigger builds, see below for setting up Triggers `Run a pipeline via Trigger (requires additional configuration)`

+- Beware this will create a secret in the cluster with the private SSH key located at `~/.ssh/id_rsa`

 ```bash